Women in Construction Week 2020 Profile: Sally Swenson

 Sunday, March 1, 2020 - 12:09pm

-City of Madison Engineering will be sharing one profile a day as it celebrates National Women in Construction Week, March 1-7, 2020
+City of Madison Engineering shared one profile a day to celebrate National Women in Construction Week, March 1-7, 2020

 “It’s an important perspective, making our cities better for animals and making our cities better for people.”

 The mindset of engineer Sally Swenson wraps around the idea of embracing nature harmoniously with compatible infrastructure: It’s not an easy thing to do, but a challenge she loves after working 11 years at the City of Madison Engineering Division.